Improve Memory, Attention, Processing and Sequencing

 An adult tells a child, "Colour the apples red, the tulips yellow, and the cats black."
 A child with poor working memory may only remember the first colour.

 You instruct your teenager, “Put your backpack upstairs, bring down your laundry, start the washing machine and don't forget to clean up after your snack.”
-A teenager with a poor working memory won't be able to remember what you said.
+A teenager with a poor working memory won't be able to remember all those details.

 Imagine that you are a classroom teacher.
 Instead of paying attention to you, your student might be watching what another student is doing.
 Perhaps this student noticed a noise coming from the other side of the classroom.
 You may find that your student is wasting a lot of time focusing on small distractions that the other kids can easily ignore.

 Your teenager may misinterpret visual cues like facial expressions and gestures.
-This is a sign of poor visual processing skills.
+This could be a sign of poor visual processing skills.

 Your child might be reluctant to answer your questions.
 This could be due to poor auditory processing skills.
-They may not be able to accurately notice the difference between sounds.
-Their brains will be busy trying to figure out what you asked them.
+It might be hard for your child to accurately notice the difference between sounds.
+A child with processing difficulties might be busy trying to figure out what you asked.
 It might be impossible for your child to answer you quickly.

 People with weak sequencing skills may not be able to retell a story in a logical sequence.